 - have physical disabilities.

 Teenage children in general, teenage girls in particular and young people who are overweight are also more likely to feel negative about their bodies or have an unhealthy body image.

 Body image for young people with special needs

-For young people with special needs, this can be more difficult, especially if their body is physically disabled or causes them pain and difficulty.
-Your child might also feel excluded from discussions of body image because people with their particular body type aren’t often seen or discussed in the media.
+Developing a healthy body image can be harder for young people with special needs, especially if their bodies are physically disabled or cause them pain and difficulty.
+Your child might also feel left out of discussions about body image because people with his body type aren’t often seen in the media.

 Not everyone gets a ‘standard’ strong and healthy body.
 You can talk about healthy body image with your child and emphasise that it includes all types of bodies, even ones that don’t fit the popular ideal.